 The course costs £50 for anyone wishing to study at home for the first 5 weeks and classroom attendance during practicals and the remainder of the course. £65 for anyone wishing to come along to all the training classes for the duration of the course.

-licence will gain you a number of privileges such as 400 Watts of Power and the ability to transmit
+Gaining your advanced licence will inherit you a number of privileges such as 400 Watts of Power, access to the 60m (5MHz) band and the ability to transmit from most locations worldwide.